Nuitka: Converting Python Scripts to Binary on Linux

 5. Include Additional Data Files

-If your program depends on extra files (such as config.json
+If your program depends on extra files (such as config.json), use the --include-data-files option:

 nuitka --standalone --include-data-files=config.json=./config.json --follow-imports your_script.py